Egypt’s Islam

 Egypt's Islam

 Egypt is the land of pharaohs, pyramids, and also hosts a rich and vibrant Islamic heritage.
 Before your start planning your trip to Egypt, you better know about religions of Egypt.
 Indeed, the arrival of Islam in the 7th century CE marked a turning point, shaping Egyptian culture, architecture, and society.
-Understanding Egypt’s Islam is not only for religious scholars; it is imperative for any traveler seeking to appreciate this country more fully.
+Understanding Islam in Egypt is not only for religious scholars.
+It is important for any traveler who wants to appreciate the country more fully.

-The constitution of Egypt states that “Islam is the religion of the state, and that the principles of Islamic Sharia are the main source of legislation”.
+The constitution of Egypt states that “Islam is the religion of the state.
+It also states that the principles of Islamic Sharia are the main source of legislation”.
 Islam is the third of the Monotheistic Abrahamic Faith.
 Islam originated with the teachings of Prophet Muhammad in the 7th century.
 Muslims believe that Muhammad is the last of all religious prophets and that the Qur’an was revealed to him by God.
 Islam derives from the word submission and obedience to God is a primary theme in this religion.

 Universality of Islam